Eric-McKinney/mint/log.md

 1. Issue 1 (binop double free)
     1. ~~Pass in a double pointer to eval and eval\_binop, so the tree pointer can be changed directly~~
     2. Make evaluation entirely in-place for the parse tree, freeing and adjusting pointers along the way

+---

+### June 2nd, 2024

+Goals for today:
+- [ ] Write plenty of tests for eval.c
+- [ ] Begin work on main cli loop

+Notes: